gvwilson/sensibleadventures/cloudherd/new.md

 moved a little faster..."
 She shook her head, her thoughts far from Stale's one-story wooden trading hall.

-"You wanted to save lives, Your Highness," Major Bonzon said.
+"You wanted to save lives, Your Highness," Colonel Bonzon said.
 "There's no dishonor in that."

 The corner of her mouth quirked up in a brief half-smile.
 "Thank you,